-Judging by its ingredients alone, Ancestry Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Ancestry Dog Food appears to be an above-average dry product.

 As a group, the brand features an average protein content of 32% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Ancestry is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Ancestry lists both grain-inclusive and grain-free dry dog foods that use a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.